Health, Safety and Swimming

 Swimming & Sun Safety

 Swimming: We love swimming at Camp Savannah!
-In order to ensure that everyone is comfortable and safe in the water, we require that ALL campers wear a life jacket (provided by the JEA) until they pass a swim test.
+In order to ensure that everyone is comfortable and safe in the water we require that ALL campers wear a life jacket, provided by the JEA, until they pass a swim test.
+This swim test requires that the camper is able to swim a set distance (about 25 feet) without grabbing the wall or using a flotation device and tread water with their head above water for 45 seconds without grabbing onto the wall.
 Once a camper passes a swim test they are no longer required to wear a life jacket unless a parent/guardian request otherwise.

 Each group will swim multiple times each week.
-The campers will switch between free-swim and group-structured swim lessons.
+The campers will switch between free-swim and group structured swim lessons.
+If campers opt to sit out on structured swim days, they will not be able to participate during free swim.
 If you would like information on additional swim lessons, hop on over to our Aquatics page and check out what the JEA has to offer!

 Sunscreen